 You can say you care.
 You can believe this is what you are doing.
 But there are ways of “caring” that actually make victims of those you purport to be “caring” about.

 The pop psychology concept of “caring” is roughly that “caring” means giving people what they want, right now.
-And since we live in a pop psychology culture, that kind of “caring” usually begins and ends with something emotional, or psychological, like feelings.

 Some guru may have suggested to you that if you give people what they want, they’ll work harder for you.
 Other than the fact that there is no evidence for this belief, you would be hard put to find any growth in competence on the job from what you give people.
-If you give people what they say they want, that will not make them or the organization perform significantly better.

 Leadership virtuosos take this very different perspective.